26 Jul Driving in Dubai? Read This First

 The third time a giant SUV tailgated me, horn blaring and high beams flashing, I got anxious.
-I quickly switched to the center lane.
+I quickly switched to the centre lane.
 The SUV zoomed past me, tinted windows and all.
-They take the passing lane quite seriously in Dubai.
+They take the passing lane quite seriously when driving in Dubai.

 After accumulating two speeding tickets with my first car rental, a white Toyota Yaris, I was being extremely careful.
 Radars were everywhere.